jabrooks/snf_hierarchy_ui/README.md

 # snf_hierarchy_ui
-Quick tool to pull Snowflake Role hierarchies
+Quick tool to pull Snowflake Role hierarchies or view a list of tables